 Blessed Sacrament is a highquality school that has programs to meet the needs of a variety of learning abilities and styles; the resource department is staffed with an expert team of helpful teachers who assist students with learning disabilities and organizational issues.
 The middle school has honors placements for students who have demonstrated exceptional aptitude in math language arts or foreign languages.
 Using the Responsive Classroom Model in grades K-5 and the Advisory Model in grades 6-8 the classes cultivate strong social skills and leadership skills which result in graduates who are self-confident service-oriented and ready for the challenges of high school.

 Blessed Sacrament Elementary School is a private middle school in Washington.
-The principal of Blessed Sacrament Elementary School is Christopher Kelly, who can be contacted at email@example.com.
-515 students attend Blessed Sacrament Elementary School and are mostly White, non-Hispanic; Multiracial; and Hispanic.
-The ratio of students to teachers at Blessed Sacrament Elementary School is 14:1.
+The principal of Blessed Sacrament Elementary School is Christopher Kelly, whose e-mail is firstname.lastname@example.org.
+515 children attend Blessed Sacrament Elementary School and identify as White, non-Hispanic; Multiracial; and Hispanic.
+The student to teacher ratio at Blessed Sacrament Elementary School is 14:1.
 Chevy Chase Elementary School is one of the nearest middle schools.

 - Ceramics sculpture

 - Theater drama

 - Video film production